7 January 2007

 Then the bug reared its head while a school bus was trapped on the tracks.
 Seven children died when when the train crashed into it.
 Belatedly the engineers discovered that if the pedestrian crosswalk was activated, the normal three seconds of yellow was replaced by a normal fifteen second pedestrian warning cycle.
 Leaving only a couple of seconds to clear the tracks.
 This accident has become a classic engineering case study on how a every unit test can pass, but the system as a whole can fail.

 So how did they fix the problem?
-As I discovered yesterday, they installed an override on the offending pedestrian crossing signal.
+As I discovered yesterday when crossing the Central Expressway in Mountain View, they installed an override on the offending pedestrian crossing signal.
 Which means one can get a pedestrian walk signal, then five seconds later traffic can be right on top of you.
 I guess it seemed like an improvement: instead of killing a bus-load of people, you only kill the odd pedestrian.
 Half a minute after this incident, the Caltrain which triggered it all roared by.
 On the way home from work, exactly the same scenario reoccurred.
 It is completely repeatable.
 The only difference was that the second time I was prepared for it and started running when I saw the sequence start.

 The lesson here is that discovering a bug is one thing.
 Fixing it properly is quite another.
 A fix which merely transfers the bug to another party is not a fix.
 That's called Whac-A-Mole.